TIGRLab/datman-dashboard/README.md

 ```
 This loop would generate one query to the database for each timepoint that has
 the site 'CMH'.
 If code like that were embedded in a function called in a jinja
-template then those extra queries would hit every time a user loaded the page.
+template, then those extra queries would hit every time a user loaded the page.
 In these sorts of cases it is often better to craft your own queries using
 [SQLAlchemy's query API](http://docs.sqlalchemy.org/en/latest/orm/query.html).